 Sweetness: 160 to 220 times sweeter than sugar.

 Taste: Similar to sucrose sugar, but a slightly bitter aftertaste (not everyone detects the bitter aftertaste).

 Uses: Tabletop sweeteners, dry beverage mixes, chewing gum, beverages such as sodas, candy, fruit spreads, toppings, and fillings.

-Absorption: Aspartame is not directly absorbed into bloodstream.
+Absorption: Aspartame is not directly absorbed into the bloodstream.
 It must be broken down into its constituents, which are phenylalanine and aspartic acid.

 Notes: See link above.